Get all the latest data for Thessaloniki

 As of 2026, what other key foreign-ownership rules or limits should I know in Thessaloniki?

-There is no foreign-ownership quota for apartments or condos in Thessaloniki, so you won't face restrictions on how many units in a building can be foreign-owned.
+There is no general foreign-ownership quota for apartments or condos in Thessaloniki, so a building does not normally have a maximum number of foreign owners.

 What’s the biggest ownership mistake foreigners make in Thessaloniki right now?